pmoores/MechaCar_Statistical_Analysis/README.md

 Null hypothesis: There is no difference between the horsepower or fuel efficiency of the MechCar versus the BeastMech.\
 Alternative hypothesis: There is a difference between the horsepower or the fuel efficiency of the MechCar versus the BeastMech.

-The main statistical technique I will employ is the one sample t-test.
+The main statistical technique I will employ is the one-sample t-test.
 First, a comparison of the mean hp of the MechCar vs the BeastMech using a t-test would determine the significance level (using p-values).
 Second, a comparison of the mean mpg of the MechCar vs the BeastMech using a t-test would determine the significance difference (using p-values).

 These tests would require performance data from both cars that includes hp and mpg.